Baron Glanusk

 Baron Glanusk, of Glanusk Park in the County of Brecknock, is a title in the Peerage of the United Kingdom.
 It was created in 1899 for Sir Joseph Bailey, 2nd Baronet, who had earlier represented Herefordshire and Hereford in the House of Commons as a Conservative.
 Both his son, the second Baron, and grandson, the third Baron, served as Lord Lieutenant of Brecknockshire.
 The latter was succeeded by his first cousin, the fourth Baron.
 He was the son of the Hon.
 Herbert Crawshay Bailey, fourth son of the first Baron.
 As of 2010 the titles are held by his son, the fifth Baron, who succeeded in 1997.

 The Bailey baronetcy, of Glanusk Park in the County of Brecon, was created in the Baronetage of the United Kingdom in 1852 for Joseph Bailey, an English ironmaster and Member of Parliament for Worcester and Breconshire.
 He was succeeded by his grandson, the aforementioned second Baronet, who was elevated to the peerage in 1899.
 The Hon.
 Bernard M. Bailey, son of the 2nd Baronet, died at the Battle of Jutland whilst serving as a midshipman on HMS Defence, aged 17.

-The family residence of the Bailey family was Glanusk Park, which was left by the 3rd Baron Glanusk in 1948 to his daughter Dame Elizabeth Shân Legge-Bourke DCVO, Lord Lieutenant of Powys.
+The family residence of the Bailey family was Glanusk Park, which was left by the 3rd Baron Glanusk in 1948 to his daughter Shân Legge-Bourke.